tc39/proposal-smart-pipelines/readme.md

 principle][].
 Several common types of expressions cannot be equivalently used within inner functions, particularly `await` and `yield`.
-In these frequent cases, attempting to replacing code with “equivalent” IIFEs may cause different behavior, may cause different performance behavior (see example in Goal 2), or may require dramatic rearrangement of logic to conserve the old code’s behavior.
+In these frequent cases, attempting to replacing code with “equivalent” IIFEs may cause different behavior, may cause different performance behavior (see example in [Goal 2][TODO]), or may require dramatic rearrangement of logic to conserve the old code’s behavior.

 It would be possible to add ad-hoc handling, for selected other expression types, to the operator’s grammar.
 This would expand its benefits to that type.
-However, this conflicts with Goal 5 (adding cyclomatic complexity to the parsing process, proportional to the number of ad-hoc handled cases).
-It also does not fulfill this Goal well either: excluding, perhaps arbitrarily, whatever classes its grammar’s branches do not handle.
+However, this conflicts with [Goal 5][TODO] (adding cyclomatic complexity to the parsing process, proportional to the number of ad-hoc handled cases).
+It also does not fulfill this goal well either: excluding, perhaps arbitrarily, whatever classes its grammar’s branches do not handle.

 Such new [incidental complexity][] makes code less readable and distracts the developer from the program’s [essential logic][essential complexity].
-A pipeline operator that improves readability should be versatile (this Goal) but conceptually and cyclomatically simple (Goal 5).
+A pipeline operator that improves readability should be versatile (this goal) but conceptually and cyclomatically simple ([Goal 5][TODO]).
 Such an operator should be able to handle **all** expressions, in a **single** manner **uniformly** **universally** applicable to **all** expressions.
 It is the hope of this proposal’s authors that its [smart body syntax][] fulfills both criteria.